fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://xcheater.medium.com/all-about-csrf-flaw-7d525be39587">-All About CSRF Flaw</a>

+<a href="https://www.alevsk.com/2022/11/system-misconfiguration-is-the-number-one-vulnerability-at-least-for-mastodon/">-System misconfiguration is the number one vulnerability, at least for Mastodon</a>

 <a href="https://portswigger.net/research/detecting-web-message-misconfigurations-for-cross-domain-credential-theft">-Detecting web message misconfigurations for cross-domain credential theft</a>

 <a href="https://mr-medi.github.io/research/2022/11/04/practical-client-side-path-traversal-attacks.html">-PRACTICAL CLIENT SIDE PATH TRAVERSAL ATTACKS</a>